IceMetalPunk/TotemEssentials/README.md

 Note: Looting doesn't increase the chances of these extra head drops.
 Sorry-not-sorry.

+### Ensouled Totem of Gluttony
+A Totem of Gluttony helps with food-based micromanagement, but if you never want to think about food again, try the ensouled verion!
+No need for food items, it'll top up your hunger when you're low on its own!

 #### More to come...
 ...you'll have to wait and see what they each do :)